 - to comply with our obligations under any laws in New Zealand, which includes tax and accounting records, information required by Births Deaths and Marriages (including cause of death), and information about the collection of ashes; and

-- any other purpose you have consented to, or
+- any other purpose you have consented to, or have authorised.

 We may record telephone calls between you and us for the following purposes: